-The Role of Group Managers is to support the corporate regulations and procedures whilst ensuring that the both the spirit and the letter of the Contract Standing Orders are complied with.
-Also to involve the Director where a purchase is complex, requires special terms of contract, or contract extension, even when the requirement is within the buyer's delegated procurement authority.
+The Role of Heads of Service is to support the corporate regulations and procedures whilst ensuring that the both the spirit and the letter of the Contract Standing Orders are complied with.
+Also to involve a Director where a purchase is complex, requires special terms of contract, or contract extension, even when the requirement is within the buyer's delegated procurement authority.